 Step 1.
 Apply for a permit with Multnomah County Adult Care Home Program

 To apply for the City’s adult care permit, first contact Multnomah County Adult Care Home Program.
 Call (503) 988-3000 ext.
 27123, contact them by email or visit how to become an adult care home operator.

 Step 2.
-Send the Statement of Understanding and Inspection Request for Adult Care Home to Bureau of Development Services
+Send the Statement of Understanding and Inspection Request for Adult Care Home to Development Services

 Fill out the Statement of Understanding document.
 This comes with a packet of materials from the Multnomah County Adult Care Home Program.The property owner of record must sign the statement of understanding.